restfulci/restfulci/README.md

 * [Jenkins is using a different approach]((https://wiki.jenkins.io/display/JENKINS/SSH+Slaves+plugin)) to `scp` the slave agent every single time a new job starts (to resolve the problem of legacy agent version) by overwriting the agent is shared by all jobs in slave.
 That's mostly because Jenkins slave machines (setup by using manually and stays persistently) have configuration drafting.
 We have no need to do it, as our slaves (as docker containers) are disposable, and can be cleaned up every time we want to upgrade the slave agent version.
 * This also saves the need for api master to know `scp`/[Apache MINA SSHD](https://mina.apache.org/sshd-project/).

-Slave is very likely to be implemented in [spring-rabbitmq](https://spring.io/guides/gs/messaging-rabbitmq/).
+Slave is very likely to be implemented in [RabbitMQ](https://spring.io/guides/gs/messaging-rabbitmq/) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) ([this article](http://pillopl.github.io/testing-messaging/) (originally about E2E testing) illustrated a good implementation).
 Slave should grab/distribute tasks based on a combined concern of CPU and resource quota.

 * Slave which has CPU below some threshold (+ not notified to be graceful shutdown) should grab new tasks.
 	* Cons: